housten/OIDC-AWS-Lab/README.md

 # 🧪 OIDC + AWS API Gateway Lab

-This lab shows how to add authentication to an AWS API Gateway endpoint **without long-lived secrets** by using OIDC.
+This lab shows how to add authentication to an AWS API Gateway endpoint **without long-lived secrets** by using Github's OIDC token.

 You’ll do it in **two phases**: